vitorsalgado/goprom/README.md

 ## Development

 Check the [Makefile](Makefile) for more details.
-Execute the following command to see Makefile help:
+Execute the following command to see the Makefile help:

 ```
 make